zogzog/cubicweb/doc/book/en/devrepo/testing.rst

 * possibly several empy lines or lines starting with ``#`` (comment lines)
 * one line containing a coma separated list of cube names.

+It is also possible to add a ``schema.py`` file in ``mycube/test/data``, which will be used by the testing framework, therefore making new entity types and relations available to the tests.

 Test APIS
 ---------